-Figures 4-3 through 4-8 show that $O_3$ exceedances on June 22 at Green Valley and Jerome Mack met or exceeded five-year 95th percentile values, but were approximately 5 ppb below 99th percentile values. $O_3$ levels on June 23 were above five-year 95th percentile values at all exceeding sites except Joe Neal, which was 1 ppb below.
-The $O_3$ exceedances at Walter Johnson and Green Valley were only 1 and 2 ppb below the five-year 99th percentile values, respectively, and the $O_3$ exceedance at Walter Johnson was one of the four highest values in 2018 (Table 1-1).
-The Key Factor #2 analysis results thus do not meet the criteria to support a demonstration that $O_3$ exceedances on June 23 were due to the exceptional event; however, they are evidence of the presence of an extreme event.
+Figures 4-3 through 4-8 show that O3 levels on June 27 were above the five-year 95th percentile values at all exceeding sites in HA 212 except Joe Neal (1 ppb below).
+The O3 exceedances at Jerome Mack and Green Valley were equal to or above the five-year 99th percentile values, and those at Paul Meyer and Walter Johnson were only 1 ppb below the five-year 99th percentile values.
+All sites except Joe Neal recorded one of the four highest MDA8 ozone values (Table 1-1) for 2018, with Green Valley recording the highest.
+The Key Factor #2 analysis results thus do not completely meet the criteria to support a demonstration that the O3 exceedance on June 27 was caused by an exceptional event, but are strong evidence of the presence of an extreme event.